DaedalusX64/daedalus/Data/PC/readme.txt

 Loading Roms
 ------------

 Daedalus should be very easy to use.
-To open a rom, use the "File->Open" menu and select the name of the rom to load.
-The rom is automatically executed.
-Daedalus remembers the last rom you opened from the File menu and will list all the other roms from that directory next time you start it up.
+To open a rom, just drag it to the Daedalus executable.

 Configuring Audio and Graphics
 ------------------------------

-Audio support is currently provided through Zilmar's audio plugin spec.
-Thanks to Azimer, Daedalus now ships with a demo of his forthcoming pluging for TrueReality.
-This demos plugin works with all ABI 1 ucodes.
-You will need to set up this plugin for use using the steps described below.

-Daedalus has built-in graphics handling, and it also supports plugins that support Zilmar's plugin spec.
+Daedalus has built-in graphics and audio handling, no futher configuration is required.

-You can download alternative plugins from many sites.
-Emulation 64's Plugin page (http://www.emulation64.com/plugin64.htm) has many plugins available for download.

-To configure audio, choose "Config->Audio Configuaration..." from the menu.
-The dialog box will show any plugins that are present in the Plugins directory of Daedalus, so you will need to copy any plugins there.
-From v0.03b, Daedalus should be capable of hot-swapping audio plugins while the emulator is running.
-If you have any difficulties please try restarting the emulator.

-To configure graphics, choose "Config->Graphics Configuration..." from the menu.
-In order to change graphics plugins while the emulator is running, you will need to stop/start the CPU.
-In order to use Daedalus's built-in graphics, disable the use of the plugin in the Graphics Configuration dialog.
- [NOTES: At the moment there a few differences in the way that the built-in graphics and the plugins behave.
-Fullscreen mode is NOT YET supported for plugins, but probably will be fixed for the next release.
-Screen shots are not yet supported for the plugins.
-The status bar is disabled for the built-in graphics.]

 Configuring Input
 -----------------

-Input is provided by DirectInput8 (you can configure controllers using the "Gaming Options" control panel option).
-Within Daedalus, controller configuration is performed by selecting "Config->Input Configuration...".
-Daedalus now supports multiple controllers.
-The default configuration is as follows:

-Analogue Stick: Arrow Keys
+Input is provided by GLFW, gamepads are supported too (PS3 controller is recommended).
+To use a gamepad, make sure is connected before starting Daedalus, also make sure the drivers for your gamepad are correctly installed.
+Currently input configurations are not supported, also gamepad support is very limited.

-Digital Pad   : T, F, G, V
+Digital Pad   : Num 4, Num 6, Num 8, Num 2
-C Buttons     : I, J, K, M
+C Buttons     : Delete, PageDown, Home, End
-A             : A
+A             : X
-B             : S
+B             : C
+Z Trigger     : Z
-Z Trigger     : X
+Z Trigger     : Y (German keyboards)
-L Trigger     : [
+L Trigger     : A
-R Trigger     : ]
+R Trigger     : S
 Start         : Enter

-Daedalus 0.04b onwards supports Input configuration files (.din files).
-These can (theoretically) be swapped between users, so pre-made configurations can be distributed easily.

-Saved States
+Save Games
 ------------

-Daedalus currently supports Eeprom, Mempack and SRAM saves in the same format as Nemu (.sav, .mpk and .sra respectively).
+Daedalus supports Eeprom, Mempack, SRAM and FlashRam saves in the same format as Nemu (.sav, .mpk and .sra respectively).

-To use other people's saved state with your roms, you must rename them so they have the same filespec as the rom, and place them in the same directory.
+To use other people's saves with your roms, you must rename them so they have the same filespec as the rom, and place them in the same directory.
 For instance, for: